file-hierarchy — File system hierarchy overview

 User applications may want to place files and directories in the user's home directory.
 They should follow the following basic structure.
 Note that some of these directories are also standardized (though more weakly) by the XDG Base Directory Specification.
 Additional locations for high-level user resources are defined by xdg-user-dirs.

-directory should have no effect on operation of programs,
+directory.
+Flushing this directory should have no effect on operation of programs, except for

-new user is created, this directory will be empty or not exist
+Application configuration.
+When a new user is created, this directory will be empty

-at all.
-Applications should fall back to defaults should their
+or not exist at all.
+Applications should fall back to defaults should their configuration in this

-should use the directory specified in it instead of this
+the directory specified in it instead of this directory.

 Executables that shall appear in the user's

-invocation from a shell; these should be placed in a
+shell; these should be placed in a subdirectory of

 Static, private vendor data that is compatible with all architectures.